humanitycodes/www/coursework/lessons/slides/jquery-research-and-scale.md

 1. When it's first run, we "initialize" it by making sure our input autosizes, then we ensure everything looks as it should by calling `renderAll()` with the initial contents of our markdown input.
 2. It's `renderAll`'s job to keep a list of all the elements that change depending on the state of our markdown.
 It then passes that state to each element-specific renderer.
-3. Each element-specific renderer is in charge thinking about how that element should look, based on the new state of the markdown.
+3. Each element-specific renderer is in charge of thinking about how that element should look, based on the new state of the markdown.
-4. Whenever an event is fired, all it has to worry about now is, "What's the new state of the markdown?"
-Then it passed that to `renderAll()`
+4. Whenever an event is triggered, all it has to worry about now is, "What's the new state of the markdown?"
+Then it passes that to `renderAll()`

 Responsibilities are now much more clearly defined, so I don't have to be thinking about _everything_ at once anymore.
 I can just worry about one function at a time, one element at a time.

 And most importantly, coding is _fun_ again!
 I feel powerful again.
-And instead of the overwhelmingly frustrated, I'm actually excited to implement Simone's new feature.
-But I'll leave that as an exercise to the reader. :-)
+And instead of overwhelmingly frustrated, I'm actually excited to implement Simone's new feature.
+But I'll leave that as an exercise for you, if you'd like to tackle it. :-)